 Ray McKenna, firstname.lastname@example.org, who represents the sixth generation of his family in Providence, will be speaking at St. Macartan’s College in Monaghan town at 8 p.m. on April sixth.
 The talk is sponsored by the Clogher Historical Society and Clann McKenna.
 He would love to hear from those who have stories of the migration to Providence, Rhode Island.
 He blogs at federalhillirish.com.

-Presented for publication to the Northern Standard, Monaghan town, County Monaghan, Ireland.
+Published in the Northern Standard, Monaghan town, County Monaghan, Ireland, on March 30, 2017.